 I’m guess what I’m saying here is job satisfaction, I got it in spades!

-That’s one of the cornerstones of a digital nomad life, stay somewhere cheap.
+That’s one of the cornerstones of a nomad life, stay somewhere cheap for the long periods

 Millionaire Lifestyle, Lower Income

 It’s a cliché maybe, but that’s how we feel, we love life and thrive on the contrasts of Everest in February, London in Summer, Thailand in Autumn and Romania in winter, it keeps life interesting and us thirsting for more adventures.
 We earn way less than back in the days of paying mortgage and utility bills but the value we get out of life is so much more.
 We’ve done it, we’re loving it.
 We hope, that if it’s what you want, you can get there too.